bmann/bmcgarden/_posts/blog/2021-03-07-back-to-indiekit.md

 I still need to troubleshoot uploading images.
 There have been a couple of times where I wanted to post a screenshot, which I think would be the main use case.

 I also haven’t figured out full templating.
-Bookmarks use a `bookmark-of` front matter property, and it would make templating simpler to just use the `link` property I use for notes.
+Bookmarks use a `bookmark-of` front matter property, and it would make templating simpler to just use the `link` property I use for notes. `categories` is the default

 And feeds.
 All my feeds need some work I think.